Manual Infrastructure Deployment

 | Phase 1: IAM Deployer Role | Creates IAM role with required permissions for deployment | codemie-terraform-aws-iam |

-| Phase 2: State Backend | Creates S3 bucket and DynamoDB table for Terraform state files | codemie-terraform-aws-remote-backend |
+| Phase 2: State Backend | Creates S3 bucket with native locking for Terraform state files | codemie-terraform-aws-remote-backend |

 | Phase 3: Platform Infrastructure | Deploys EKS, networking, storage, databases, security components | codemie-terraform-aws-platform |